hyperledger/indy-hipe/text/XXX-rich-schema-encoding/README.md

 The current Indy-SDK method for creating a credential only accepts attributes which are encoded as 256-bit integers.
 The current libvcx supports two source attribute types: numbers and strings.
-No configuration method exists at this time to specify which encoding method will be applied to a particular attribute for either the SDK or libvcx.
-All encoded attribute values which are passed directly to the SDK were encoded by the software external to the SDK, relying on implicit understanding of how the external software should encode them.
+No configuration method exists at this time to specify which transformation method will be applied to a particular attribute for either the SDK or libvcx.
+All encoded attribute values which are passed directly to the SDK were transformed by software external to the SDK, relying on an implicit understanding of how the external software should encode them.
 In libvcx, if the attribute value at the time it is passed into libvcx is a number, it will be encoded as a 256-bit integer.
 If the attribute value is a string, the value will be hashed using SHA-256, thereby encoding it as a 256-bit integer.
 The resulting 256-bit integers may then be passed to the SDK and signed.

-The current set of canonical values consists of integers and hashed strings.
-The introduction of encoding objects allows for a means of extending the current set of canonical values to include integer representations of dates, lengths, and floating point numbers.
-All encoding objects describe how the input is transformed into an integer representation of an attribute value according to the encoding algorithm selected by the issuer.
+The current set of canonical encodings consists of integers and hashed strings.
+The introduction of transformation objects allows for a means of extending the current set of canonical encodings to include integer representations of dates, lengths, boolean values, and floating point numbers.
+All transformation objects describe how an input is transformed into an encoding of an attribute value according to the transformation algorithm selected by the issuer.

 ## Tutorial

-### Intro to encodings
+### Intro to transformations
-Encodings are JSON objects that describe the inputs, encoding algorithm, and outputs.
-They are stored on the ledger.
+Transformations are JSON objects that describe the input types, transformation algorithms, and output encodings.
+The transformation object is stored on the ledger.

 ### Properties
-An encoding object is identified by a DID, and is formatted as a DID Document.
+A transformation object is identified by a DID, and is formatted as a DID Document.
 It contains the following properties:

 #### id
-The DID which identifies the encoding object.
-The id-string of its DID is the base58 representation of the SHA2-256 hash of the canonical form of the value of the data object of the content property.
+The DID which identifies the transformation object.
+The id-string of the DID is the base58 representation of the SHA2-256 hash of the canonical form of the value of the data object of the content property.
 The canonicalization scheme we recommend is the IETF draft JSON Canonicalization Scheme (JCS).

 #### name
 The name of the encoding as a utf-8 string value.
 By convention, the name